 Leonie’s love for Michael is also complicated by her conflicted feelings about whiteness.
 There is clearly an extent to which Leonie feels jealously resentful of white people, and these feelings are revealed through her relationship with Misty.
 While it is inaccurate to say that she loves Michael only for his whiteness, it is possible that Leonie’s excessive devotion to Michael has something to do with his race.
 This idea is reflected by Mam when she rebukes Leonie for her obsessive love for Michael: “It ain’t healthy… All you hear, all you see, is him… You look at him like a little puppy dog.”
 Mam’s words highlight the fact that Leonie has internalized the idea that she is inferior to Michael.
 Given the intense racism of the society in which Leonie lives, her feelings of inferiority cannot be disentangled from the issue of race.

-Race, Racism, and Miscegenation Quotes in Sing, Unburied, Sing
+Racism Quotes in Sing, Unburied, Sing

 His maman and daddy avoided them census takes, never answered their questions right, changed the number of kids they had, never registered none of their births.
 Said them people came around, sniffing out that information to control them, to cage them like livestock.